functionguyy/technical_art/C_tutorials/c_variables.md

 - `signed int`
 - `signed long int`

+ C allows us to abbreviate the subtype keywords in our codes by dropping the word `int` and `signed`.
+For example, `unsigned short int` can be abbreviated to `unsigned short` and `signed long int` can be abbreviated to just `long`.
+Omitting `int` and `signed` this way is a widespread practice among C programmers.

 `%lu` is the format specifier used to print the values of `unsigned long int` variables while `%ld` is used to print the values of `signed long int` variables.
-For the `unsigned short int` and `signed short int` variables use the format specifier `%u` and `%d` respectively.
+To print the values stored in `unsigned short int` and `signed short int` variables use the format specifier `%u` and `%d` respectively.

+> The return value of most C standard library functions are unsigned long integers.
+> Check the earlier code snippet example that used the `sizeof` function to see how to
+> print an unsigned integer.

-The integer type flavor you specify in a variable's declaration determines the range of values that can be stored through the variable.
-This range of values represented by each of the integer type flavors varies from one machine to another.
+The integer type subtype you specify in a variable's declaration determines the range of values that can be stored through the variable.
+This range of values represented by each of the subtypes varies from one machine to another.

-The following table shows the range of values for each flavor of an integer type variable on most 64-bits Linux machines:
+The following table shows the memory that will be allocated and the range of values that can be assigned to a variable declared with any of the integer type subtypes on most 64-bit Linux machines:

 |Type | Memory allocation | Value range
 --- | --- | ---